lulunac27a/counter-app-go/key-counter-cli/README.md

 # Key Counter Command Line Application in Go

 This app is a key counter using command line in Go.
-Currently it only supports UNIX (Macos and Linux).
+Currently, it only supports UNIX (macOS and Linux).

 ### Getting Started